-This month we are asking you which titles you would like to see in our Duel series.
+This month we are asking you which titles you would like to see in our Combat series.
 Check out the descriptions below and let us know which of these you’d like to see us publish!

 Byzantine Warrior vs Seljuk Warrior: 1068–71

 In the 11th century the declining military forces of the Byzantine Empire faced a new threat in the form of the Seljuk Turks, an emerging power in the eastern Islamic world.
 When the Seljuks captured Armenia and threatened further conquest, the Byzantines mounted a series of expeditions to defeat the Seljuks, culminating in the fateful battle of Manzikert in 1071.

 In the wake of Agincourt (1415), the English supremacy in France seemed complete.
 Despite the premature death of Henry V in 1422, the English army decisively defeated the Franco-Scottish forces at Verneuil two years later.
 Even so, by the 1450s, the English grip on French territory was severely weakened, and the battles of Formigny (1450) and Castillon (1453) would spell the end for English hopes of dominion in France.